chrismlusk/accuraty-templates/README.md

 Accuraty primarily works with two content management systems: DNN and WordPress.
 The files included in each folder are designed to be a starter template for each platform.

-The template includes the source Sass files from Bootstrap v4.1.0 (Updated 4/15/2018) nested and integrated with our custom styles codebase.
+The template includes the source Sass files from Bootstrap v4.1.1 (Updated 5/1/2018) nested and integrated with our custom styles codebase.

 ### DNN

 To use this template, navigate to the `Portals/_default/Containers` and the `Portals/_default/Skins` folders in your DNN project and create a new folder in each place (use the client abbreviation Accuraty uses elsewhere as the name).
 Copy the contents of this template's `containers/` and `skin/` folders into these newly created directories.

-### WordPress

-[UNDER CONSTRUCTION]

 ## About Accuraty